djbritt/flaskGoogleCalendarAPI/readme.md

 # Tips and Notes
 This app uses the CalendarList: get and CalendarList: import

-You need to create a client_secrets.json file using the Google Developer Console, and have it in the same directory as the python file.
+You need to create a client_secrets.json file using the Google Developer Console.
+To do this, enable the Google Calendar API, create a project, add the information below.
+Have it in the same directory as the python file.
 In addition, the info I used is as follows.

 ```
 Authorized Javascript Origins